Powerlearnproject/se-day1-assignment-Yomadeola/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

   Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of high-quality software application.
-  Software engineering is important in the technology industry by enabling the creation of software applications and systems tha power various aspect of modern life, such as communication, healthcare, etc
+  Software engineering is important in the technology industry by enabling the creation of software applications and systems that power various aspect of modern life, such as communication, healthcare, etc

 Identify and describe at least three key milestones in the evolution of software engineering.
 Milestones in the evolution of software engineering include: